m0smith/lein-resource/README.md

 * user.name.prop is pulled from the system properties.
 The system properties always have .prop on the end
 * year is pulled from the `exta-values` defined in the project.clj

+To see it in action, see the [Tic Tac Toe project.clj](https://github.com/m0smith/tic-tac-toe/blob/master/project.clj)

 ## License